joeyklee/friendly-cartodb-intro/WORKSHOP.md

 ## Data:

 * [X Hours of Vancouver Twitter Data]()
 	* I've collected 3500 tweets from the Metro Vancouver area using the Twitter streaming API.
+	* If the locations were not present in the tweet, I geocoded them using the OpenStreetMap geocoder API.
+It is important to be cautious of geocoded data!
 * [Metro Vancouver polygons]():
 	* We will use the city boundaries for the metro vancouver area to create a choropleth for the number of tweets per city.